thanos-io/thanos/CONTRIBUTING.md

 - THANOS_SKIP_GCS_TESTS to skip GCS tests.
 - THANOS_SKIP_S3_AWS_TESTS to skip AWS tests.
 - THANOS_SKIP_AZURE_TESTS to skip Azure tests.
+- THANOS_SKIP_BAIDU_BOS_TESTS to skip Baidu BOS tests.
 - THANOS_SKIP_SWIFT_TESTS to skip SWIFT tests.
 - THANOS_SKIP_TENCENT_COS_TESTS to skip Tencent COS tests.

 If you skip all of these, the store specific tests will be run against memory object storage only.
 CI runs GCS and inmem tests only for now.
-Not having these variables will produce auth errors against GCS, AWS, Azure or COS tests.
+Not having these variables will produce auth errors against GCS, AWS, Azure, Baidu BOS or Tencent COS tests.

 6. If your change affects users (adds or removes feature) consider adding the item to [CHANGELOG](CHANGELOG.md)
 7. You may merge the Pull Request in once you have the sign-off of at least one developers with write access, or if you